jessecogollo/arrayMethods/README.md

 This method received two params, the first one is the original array, the second one is a function to map every element.

 ### .isArray
-The `.isArray` method determines whether the passed values is an Array This method doesn't receive parameters
+The `.isArray` method determines whether the passed values is an Array.
+This method doesn't receive parameters

 ###